ncebza/wede-5020-poe-classroom-597b21-wede-5020-poe-wede-5020-poe-BlockchainDlamini/README.md

 ## Website Goals and Objective
 Website goals and objectives
 •	Build a credible professional digital presence that reflects the organization’s values and work.
-•	Provide accessible accurate information on TB, HIV/AIDS, and home-based care services.
+•	Provide accessible accurate information on TB, HIV/AIDS, and home-based care services (Google,2026).
 •	Attract and retain donors and grant funders by showcasing impact and transparency.
 •	Enable online volunteer registration and community participation.
-•	Services as a central information hub for news, events, reports, and resources.
+•	Services as a central information hub for news, events, reports, and resources(Wordpress.org.2026).

 Key Performance Indicators (KPIs)
 KPI and Target/Measure